Yash-Handa/Socio-Konnect/README.md

 Additionally other mechanisms are also used:-

 * **csurf** - CSRF protection is applied to the entire project.
 If CSRF is to be enabled only on some routes then go to `./middlewares/security/globalSecurity.js` and disable it and import `./middlewares/security/csurfSetup.js` to the file where it is required. for more details refer [csurf](https://www.npmjs.com/package/csurf).
-* **limiter** - to block a user from accessing a route more than a given no. of time in a set duration(eg 150 requests per hour). limiter is set but **NEVER USED**.
+* **limiter** - to block a user from accessing a route more than a given no. of time in a set duration(eg 150 requests per hour).
 For more details refer [limiter](https://www.npmjs.com/package/limiter).
 How to use:-
   * require the limiterSetup file: `./middlewares/security/limiterSetup.js`
   * this will return an express middleware which can be used on any route, router or on app.